dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 # Detailed Description of the EAP-EDHOC Request and Response Protocol {#detailed-description}

 The EAP-EDHOC packet format for Requests and Responses is summarized in {{packet}}.
-Fields are transmitted from left to right. following a structure inspired by the EAP-TLS packet format {{RFC5216}}.
+Fields are transmitted from left to right, following a structure inspired by the EAP-TLS packet format {{RFC5216}}.
 As specified in Section 4.1 of {{RFC3748}}, EAP Request and Response packets consist of Code, Identifier, Length, Type, and Type-Data fields.
 The functions of the Code, Identifier, Length, and Type fields are reiterated here for convenience.
 The EAP Type-Data field consists of the R, S, M, L, EDHOC Message Length, and EDHOC Data fields.

 ~~~~~~~~~~~~~~~~~~~~~~~
  0                   1                   2                   3